tristanic/isolde/isolde/docs/source/tutorials/bulk_fitting/bulk_fitting.rst

 fitting, and you will need to carefully inspect with sidechains displayed later.)

 Our main job is getting chains B and F fitted - and it's quite clear  they won't make it on their own.
-This is where ISOLDE's "tug selection" mouse mode becomes
+This is where ISOLDE's "tug selection" mouse mode (found on the ISOLDE tab of the top ribbon menu) becomes useful:
-useful:

 .. figure:: images/tug_selection_button.png